CodeDay-Labs-RNZ/Space-saver/README.md

 ```

 #### Docker Support
-###### if you prefer using docker, you can build, run, and stop the containers in your terminal in the root directory of the Space-saver project:
+###### if you prefer using docker, you can run, and stop the containers in your terminal in the root directory of the Space-saver project:
 ```
-docker-compose -f docker-compose.dev.yml build   // building docker containers docker-compose -f docker-compose.dev.yml up      // running docker containers docker-compose -f docker-compose.dev.yml down    // stopping docker containers
+docker-compose -f docker-compose.dev.yml build   // not needed: building docker containers done in scripts docker-compose -f docker-compose.dev.yml up      // running docker containers docker-compose -f docker-compose.dev.yml down    // stopping docker containers
 ```